-Trump's Own Staffer Refuses To Say He's A Good Role Model For Men Or Women
+Trump's Own Surrogate Refuses To Say He's A Good Role Model For Men Or Women

 There's been a lot of conversation this presidential election cycle about how young people view politicians.

 A question of acceptability has risen as one candidate, in particular, makes outlandish, bullying statements that don't particularly set a great example for children around the country.

 During the second debate, an audience member asked,

 Democratic nominee Hillary Clinton has also made this idea part of her campaign against Republican nominee Donald Trump, particularly in an ad showing children listening intently to some of Trump's worst quotes.

 It's a relevant question.
 Among the many roles the president plays, he or she is a public figure expected to demonstrate American values and behavior.